bcgov/design-research-guide/docs/activities/remote-research.md

 Video conferencing and other online collaboration tools are often top-of-mind when thinking about remote user research, but there are other ways to connect with participants:
 - Offline options like phone calls and mail
 - Communication that doesn't happen in real time, such as email or text messaging
-- Unmoderated activities where the participant completes a task, such as a survey, without a researcher present
+- Unmoderated activities where the participant completes a task, such as a card sort, without a researcher present

-There are an overwhelming number of purpose-built software tools available for conducting user research activities online.
-Select the appropriate tools for remote user research by starting with your [research goals and questions](https://bcgov.github.io/user-research-guide/define-goals.html).
-Think about what information you need and the most effective way to get it remotely.
+There are an overwhelming number of purpose-built software tools available for conducting research activities online.

+Select the appropriate tools for remote research by starting with your [research goals and questions](https://bcgov.github.io/user-research-guide/define-goals.html).
+Think about what information you need and the most effective way to get the information.

+### Activities

 - [Behavioural interviews](https://bcgov.github.io/user-research-guide/activities/interviews.html): Will an interview over the phone work or do you need video to share things visually and observe participant expressions?
 Tools may include:
   - Phone